 16. Pamukkale, Turkey

 Pamukkale, or “Cotton Castle” in Turkish, is famous for the travertine terraces, and warm, calcium rich pools.
 What makes this UNESCO World Heritage site extra special though is that it’s also home to the remarkably well-preserved ruins of the Greek-Roman city of Hierapolis.
 This combination of natural and man-made wonders is why the site is now Turkey’s most popular tourist destination.

 17. Pompeii, Italy

-This ancient Roman town-city near modern day Naples has been called “Europe’s most compelling archaeological site”.
-What makes Pompeii impressive is Mount Vesuvius’ eruption in 79 AD, which destroyed and buried the city and surrounding area under 13 to 20 ft of volcanic ash and pumice.
-The eruption killed the inhabitants, but thanks to the lack of air and moisture under the layer of ash, much has been preserved.
+This ancient Roman town-city near modern day Naples has been called “Europe’s most compelling archaeological site.”
+What makes Pompeii impressive is Mount Vesuvius’ eruption in 79 AD, which destroyed and buried the city and surrounding area under 13 to 20 foot of volcanic ash and pumice.
+The eruption killed the inhabitants, yet because of the lack of air and moisture under the layer of ash much has been preserved.
 In fact after more than a millennium, archaeologists have been able to use plaster to see the exact position a person was in when they died.

 18. Positano, Italy